Humanizr/Humanizer/readme.md

 Obviously this only applies to some cultures.
 For others passing gender in doesn't make any difference in the result.

 ###<a id="number-toordinalwords">Number to ordinal words</a>
 This is kind of mixing `ToWords` with `Ordinalize`.
-You can call `ToOrdinalWords` on a number to get an ordinal representation of the number in words!!
-Let me show that with an example:
+You can call `ToOrdinalWords` on a number to get an ordinal representation of the number in words!
+For example:

 ```C#
 0.ToOrdinalWords() => "zeroth"